The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.

 The supervisory board establishes further instructions for the holding of the elections.

-The election committee shall prepare the customers’ and the equity certificate holders’ election of members to the supervisory board.
+The election committee shall prepare the customers’ and the equity certificate holders’ election of members and alternates to the supervisory board.

 The election committee shall also prepare the election of:

 The directors with alternates to be elected from among the employees shall be nominated solely by the employee representatives on the election committee.

 The election committee shall give grounds for its nominations.

 The election committee proposes fees for members of the respective bodies.